ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 ###As a user I want to subscribe to alerts to be informed about relevant ads

 * Which are the criteria for an ad to be considered relevant?
 The same as if you would search an apartment? (e.g. price, max. distance from zipcode x, ...)
+* How is the alert delivered to you?
+Email or a notification within the platform?

 ## Additional questions